iVis-at-Bilkent/cytoscape.js-grid-guide/README.md

 cytoscape-grid-guide
 ================================================================================

 ## Description

-A sophisticated Cytoscape.js extension for grid interactions which provides the following features:
+A sophisticated Cytoscape.js extension for grid and guideline interactions. providing the following features:
-- discrete dragging
-- grid background
-- snap to grid
-- snap to alignment location
-- different types of guidelines on dragging
- - guideline to initial mouse position
- - geometric guidelines
-   - horizontal and vertical guidelines
- - distribution guidelines
-   - horizontal and vertical guidelines
-- auto resizing nodes

-The following options are customisable:
+- **Grid**: Shows a grid in the canvas (with specified size).
+- **Discrete dragging**: Nodes are allowed to be located in grid locations only during drag; hence the drag is discrete.
+- **Auto resizing nodes**: Nodes are resized to fit perfectly to grid.
+- **Snap to grid**: Upon release of the mouse during drag, the node snaps to closest grid location.
+- **Alignment guidelines on drag**: As a node is dragged different types of guidelines are drawn to indicate both horizontal and vertical alignment of the dragged node with others.
+Two nodes are considered aligned when the difference between their x or y coordinates are within the specified tolerance:
+ - **Reference guidelines**: When the dragged node aligns horizontally or vertically with the position of the mouse when the node is picked for drag, this guideline is drawn.
+ - **Geometric guidelines**: When the dragged node (center or edge) aligns horizontally or vertically with another node (center or edge) within specified range, this guideline is drawn.
+ - **Distribution guidelines**: This type of guideline is drawn in one of these two different cases:
+    - when the center of the dragged node is in the middle of the closer edges of two other nodes horizontally or vertically (i.e. dragged node is in the middle of two other nodes)
+    - when the distance between the dragged node A to node C is exactly twice the distance to node B horizontally or vertically (i.e. node B is in the middle of the dragged node A and another node C)
+- **Snap to alignment location**: Note that guidelines are drawn when the node is within a certain 'tolerance' amount to perfect alignment.
+Upon release of the mouse during drag, the node snaps to shown guideline to form perfect alignment.

+The users are allowed to customize various things about the functionality including:
 - grid size
-- guideline tolerance
+- alignment guideline tolerance
 - colors and line styles of each type of guidelines
-- range of geometric and distribution guidelines
+- range of geometric and distribution guidelines (i.e. do not consider nodes that are outside this range for alignment)
+- whether or not edge to center alignment should be ignored

 ## API